 Which, yeah, is kind of ridiculous for someone who travels for living.
 I’ve taken well over a hundred flights during the past five years, but stepping on a plane makes me nervous.
 I’m practically guaranteed to dream about being in a plane crash the night before a flight.

 I hate relinquishing my sense of control, I start panicking whenever I look out the window and realise just how much nothingness there is between me and the ground, I’ve been known to start sobbing over a patch of rough turbulence, and I’m permanently bracing myself to come face-to-face with a hijacker.

 I know my fear is irrational.
 I know how planes work.
 I understand all the technical stuff.
 I know they don’t just fall out of the sky.
 I know that turbulence isn’t dangerous.
 I know that if flying was as unsafe as driving, there would be hundreds of crashes a day.

-Well, the planes were even smaller in French Polynesia, but I’ve grown up a lot over the past few years and I’m not as frightened these days.
+The planes were small in French Polynesia — a fear of mine — but I’ve grown up a lot over the past few years and I’m not as frightened these days.
 Thanks to a calmer disposition and a dog-eared copy of Cockpit Confidential (if you’re afraid of flying, you need this book!), I can usually spend my time on a plane feeling mildly uncomfortable rather than experiencing a full-blown panic attack.

 Which was great in French Polynesia, because flying there was spectacular.
 Every single flight took me over sharp volcano peaks, dense jungle, bright blue lagoons, and white sand beaches.